pkardas/notes/books/head-first-design-patterns.md

 - Most patterns allow some part of a system to vary independently of all other parts.
 - We often try to take what varies in a system and encapsulate it.
 - Patterns provide language that can maximise the value of your communication with other developers.

+## Chapter 2: Keeping your Objects in the Know

+Observer Pattern: Pattern that keeps your objects in the know when something they care about happens.

+Weather-O-Rama, our task is to create an app that uses the WeatherData object top update 3 displays for current conditions weather stats and a forecast.

+*Based on our first implementation, which of the following apply?*

+- My answers: [A] We are coding to concrete implementations, not interfaces.
+[B] For every new display we will need to alter this code.
+[C] We have no way to add or remove display elements at runtime.
+[E] We haven't encapsulated the part that changes.

+You know how newspaper or magazine subscriptions work:

+1. A newspaper publisher goes into business and begins publishing newspapers
+2. You subscribe to a particular publisher, and every time there is a new edition it gets delivered to you.
+As long as you remain a subscriber, you get new newspapers.
+3. You unsubscribe when you don't want papers anymore, and they stop being delivered.
+4. While the publisher remains in business, people, hotels, airlines and other businesses constantly subscribe and unsubscribe to the newspaper.

+> Publishers + Subscribers = Observer Pattern

+The Observer Pattern:

+> Defines a one-to-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically.

+There are few different ways to implement the Observer Pattern, but most revolve around a class design that includes Subject and Observer interfaces.

+Because the subject is the sole owner of the data, the observers are dependent on the subject to update them when the data changes.
+This leads to a cleaner OO design than allowing many objects to control the same data.

+**We say an object is tightly coupled to another object when it is too dependant on that object.** Loosely coupled object doesn't know or care too much about the details of another object.
+By not knowing too much about other objects, we can create designs that can handle change better.
+The Observer Pattern is a great example of loose coupling.

+The ways the pattern achieves loose coupling:

+1. The only thing the subject knows about an observer is that is implements a certain interface.
+2. We can add new observers at any time.
+3. We never need to modify the subject to add new types of observers.
+4. We can reuse subjects or observers independently of each other.
+5. Changes to either the subject or an observer will not affect the other.

+Design principle:

+> Strive for loosely coupled designs between objects that interact.

+ Loosely coupled designs allow us to build flexible systems that can handle change because the minimise the interdependency between objects.